 Encoder runtime depends on how to design mode decision and search method.
 Long-term reference is more utilized (maybe) with small search windows around zero.

 Encoder can create a more intelligent mode decision that gives some priority to such references and how these are updated and how also the partitioning and how other modes are considered depending on the resulting performance of these references.

+It should be noted that the proponent of CE11.3.1 also implements encoder only solution on top of HM16.16 and get similar coding performance improvemnt as CE11.3.1.

 Related contributions